-Gemology (from the Latin “gemma” – jewels and “logos” – science) literally means the science of gemstones.
-It is an interdisciplinary science that covers not only the study of properties and grading of gemstones, but the entire process of their production to turn them into samples of jeweler’s art, including methods for synthesis, treatment and others.
+Gemology (from the Latin “gemma” – jewels and “logos” – science) means the science of jewelry minerals (gemstones).
+It is an interdisciplinary science that covers not only gems testing, grading, cutting, and pricing but all steps in the entire process of their production to turn them into samples of jeweler’s art, including detection of laboratory-grown samples, treatments, and simulants.

 Basic terms in Gemology:

-- Natural minerals – they are formed in nature without human interference.
-According to the classification of Kievlenko 1973 (with additions in 1983) natural minerals are divided into:
+- Natural minerals – they are formed in nature.
+According to the classification of Kievlenko 1973 (with additions in 1983), natural minerals are of three types:

-Jewelery minerals – they are used in jewelery industry for making jewelry and possess the following qualities: beauty (determined by color, luster, transparency, optical effects), rarity and durability.
-This group includes: diamond, ruby, emerald, sapphire, alexandrite, aquamarine, spinel, demantoid, rhodolite, pyrope, almandine, topaz, tourmaline, chrysolite, zircon, iolite, amethyst, citrine etc.
+Jewelry minerals are used for making jewelry and possess beauty (defined by color, luster, transparency, optical effects), rarity, and durability.
+This group includes diamond, ruby, emerald, sapphire, alexandrite, aquamarine, spinel, demantoid, rhodolite, pyrope, almandine, topaz, tourmaline, chrysolite, zircon, iolite, amethyst, citrine, etc.

-Jewelry-decorative – this group combines transparent to translucent minerals with relative lower hardness: malachite, nephrite, jadeite, lapis lazuli, rhodonite, amazonite, hematite, feldspar and so on.
-They are used both in jewelry, and for decoration.
+Jewelry-decorative minerals are transparent to translucent with lower Mohs hardness such as malachite, nephrite, jadeite, lapis lazuli, rhodonite, amazonite, hematite, feldspar, etc. They are used both in jewelry and for decoration.

-Decorative minerals – these are all colored minerals and rocks (marble, serpentine, jasper, writing granite, etc.) which are used for decoration, making mosaics, small figurines, household objects and more.
-They are mostly opaque, but have interesting color or optical effects.
+Decorative are all colored minerals and rocks (marble, serpentine, jasper, etc.) used for decoration, mosaics, small figurines, and household objects.
+They are opaque but possess beautiful color patterns or optical effects.

-- Imitations – these are mostly man-made materials such as glass, plastic, enamel (hot and cold enamels), resins, etc., which mimic one or more properties of a natural mineral, but all other properties differ from it.
+- Simulants are materials such as glass, plastic, enamel (hot and cold enamels), resins, etc., which mimic one or more properties of a natural mineral, but all other properties differ from it.

-- Treated stones – natural minerals that have undergone a process improving their quality – coloring, irradiation, thermal and chemical processing.
-Changes in the physical characteristics of the stone (e. g. color, clarity) may be accompanied by changes in the crystal lattice.
+- Treated stones are natural or synthetic minerals processed to improve their quality.
+Used methods are coloring, irradiation, thermal and chemical processing.
+Often changes in the physical characteristics of the stone (e. g. color, clarity) are accompanied by changes in the crystal lattice.

-- Organic gemological materials – formed as a result of vital activity of different organisms or are parts of them: pearl, coral, amber, bone (elephant, mammoth, walrus, rhino, narwhal), bumper from turtle and others.
+- Organic gemological materials are formed as a result of vital activity of different organisms or are parts of them: pearl, coral, amber, bone (elephant, mammoth, walrus, rhino, narwhal), bumper from turtle, etc.

-Gemological methods for gemstone identification and grading are non-destructive and therefore they are also suitable for studying archaeological artifacts.
+Gemological methods for investigation are non-destructive and therefore suitable for archaeological artifacts study.